 Aware of the problems that overpopulation will create in the coming future, in between 1955-1957 the supreme leader of China, Mao Zedong after discussing the issue and being convinced by one of the most famous Chinese economists and the then president of the famous Peking University decided to set-up a national family planning commission.

-But due to the Great Leap Forward Movement in the year 1958, the Supreme leader reverted to his policy of “more people means more power” and the family planning commission was dissolved and the focus went towards rapid transformation of the country from an agriculture-based economy to a socialist society through industrialization and collective farming.
+But due to the Great Leap Forward Movement in the year 1958, the Supreme leader reverted to his policy of “more people means more power” and the family planning commission was dissolved and the focus went towards the rapid transformation of the country from an agriculture-based economy to a socialist society through industrialization and collective farming.

-In 1962, the family planning commission was established nation-wide but this movement was halted due to the Cultural Revolution in China then.
+In 1962, the family planning commission was established nationwide but this movement was halted due to the Cultural Revolution in China then.
 In the year 1966, the average fertility rate in China went up to 6.4!!

 By the early 1970s, the population of China had reached 800 million which affected the economy the most and this brought down and deteriorated the living standards of the Chinese due to overpopulation and thereby becoming a hindrance to the country’s goal of becoming an economic superpower.
 To counter this the government began a serious family planning commission in 1971.
 Since exponential population growth drew the attention of the authorities towards itself, as a result, the one-child policy was introduced in 1980.

-Outcomes of the one child policy
+Outcomes of the one-child policy

 There was a mixed response towards the one-child policy.
 Some think that this decision was taken in a rush and was completely political and was based on a very little demographic understanding.
 To prove this a team of scholars from various leading institutions of China (for the study of population growth) was formed in the year 2001.
 According to the research of the team if the policy was not discontinued it would have serious aftereffects as it was harming the demographics of the country in the worst possible manner (as already the demographics of the country had become worse).

-People also say that the policy was discriminatory against women as they were forced for sterilization and abortions which is an epitome of gender discrimination.
+People also say that the policy was discriminatory against women as they were forced for sterilization and abortions which is the epitome of gender discrimination.
 China has one of the highest suicide rates among girls of reproductive age.
 Some part of the Chinese population even believes that the step to force the one-child policy had generated discontent and anxiety amongst the families with multiple children (before the policy) and such discontent could lead to negative consequences.
 According to research, 90% of the children living in urban areas in China do not have siblings and it’s the same for 60% of the children living in rural areas.

 But looking only at the negative aspects of anything is not fair.
-The one-child policy also had some positive aspects like the population growth was reduced up to 250 million and hence the reduction in fertility rates which have eased at least some of the pressure on communities, state, women and most importantly the environment to some extent.
+The one-child policy also had some positive aspects like the population growth was reduced up to 250 million and hence the reduction in fertility rates which have eased at least some of the pressure on communities, state, women, and most importantly the environment to some extent.

-China’s one-child policy was very effective in controlling the population explode but always remained under a mixed view.
+China’s one-child policy was very effective in controlling the population explosion but always remained under a mixed view.
 Around 400 million births were prevented in the past three and a half decades, but with this, the working-age population had started shrinking, the birth rate and fertility rate had decreased.
 And due to the increase in the old age population which lead to a shrinking workforce, China decided to revoke the one-child policy on 1st January 2016, allowing the Chinese couple to have two kids.